darwinx64/ghcss-ext/README.md

 .. and install the extension. **You may customize this however you want, however, make sure to keep the IDs the same**

-## Troubleshooting
-If injection doesn't work, try enabling it in the extension settings from the icon

-If you'd like to see the code on profiles for the CSS they inject, you can toggle that in settings

 ## Contributing
 Contributions are welcome.